demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 - Folder replies & comments aren't indexable

 ## Prerequisites
-Before you create a Google Drive connector, you must:
+Before you create a Microsoft Graph Google Drive connector, you must:

 ### 1. Be a Google Workspace super admin role or be granted access
 Either be granted access by a super admin role or are a user with administrative privileges.
 You do not need a super admin role for yourself if you have been granted access by a super admin role.